gzahn/Lab_Manual/README.md

 Lab - SB047

 Office - SB243c
+___
+## Contents

+01 Lab Mission
+02 Roles and Expectations
+03 Communication
+04 Logistics
+05 What to Expect: A Research Project from Start to Finish 06 Funding
+07 Presentations and Posters
+08 Publications
+09 Reading List
+10 Protocols

+___

 ## 01 Lab Mission
 Our mission is to learn new things about the world, to help students develop as scientists and professionals to meet their educational and career goals, to be friendly, and to have fun.
 Most of the research that takes place in this lab is centered around trying to uncover what the heck microbes are doing, and how we can harness them to useful ends.
 Experiments can include field studies, manipulated experiments, observational surveys, and/or applied trials.
 All of this work involves bioinformatics and data analysis.